calwilee/LoLEDA/README.md

 > Adding a `num_top_banned` and `num_top_drafted` column

 Using a custom function, we then count how many times a top ban was banned in each match from our merged DataFrame, and add it to a `num_top_banned` column.
-Using a similar agregation function, we count how many times a top ban was drafted, and add it to a `num_top_drafted` column and reset the index of our DataFrame.
+Using a similar aggregation function, we count how many times a top ban was drafted, and add it to a `num_top_drafted` column and reset the index of our DataFrame.

 Here are the first 10 rows of our cleaned DataFrame!